raphgm/microservices-task/README.md

 ---

+## Issues encountered.
+- implementing this project using a MacBook would require that the image be built with reference to the platform
+- building for AWS and changing to Azure will leave deposits of AWS especially when its a mac, windows is always recommended.

 ## Project Evolution

 ### Future Roadmap
 1. **Multi-cloud Support:**
    - Add AWS/GCP deployment options
    - Move the application from Azure App Services to AKS
+   - Use of Key Vault instead of Environment Variables

 2. **Serverless Components:**
    - Azure Functions for background processing